-New Year’s resolutions are often focused on physical and mental health improvements such as exercising more, eating healthier, and spending less time on social media.
-These goals can be a great way to improve your life, but there is another important area that you should consider – financial health.
+New Year’s Resolutions are often focused on physical and mental health improvements such as exercising more, eating healthier, and limiting time on social media.
+These goals can greatly improve your life, but you should also consider your finances when creating objectives for the year.

-The actions you take this year can set you up for financial success.
-So, do your future self a favor and include financial goals in your New Year’s resolutions.
+The actions you take this year can set you up for financial success later in life.
+So, do your future self a favor and include financial goals in your New Year’s Resolutions.
 Like all goals, your financial resolutions will be specific to your situation, but here are six ideas to get you started.

 #1 Save More for Retirement